joelee/camwatch/README.md

 - Train to recognise faces from image files
 - Publish events and snapshots to MQTT
 - integration with Home Assistant
-- extensive user configurable parameters for tuning video sources to correct false positive
+- extensive user configurable parameters for tuning video sources to correct false positives

 > This project is still under-development and some features (e.g. Number Plate detection) are not available.
 >